ertugakmann/MaterialUIApp/README.md

 # What is this Project ?

-Hi,i made this project for learn MaterialUI.This project have sidebar,rightbar and feed section.It's like a simple twitter example project, cause of this you can't post an image or something.
+Hi,i made this project for learn MaterialUI.This project have sidebar,rightbar and feed section.It's like a simple twitter example project, cause of this you can't post an image or something.I made this for do practice on materialUI.

 # Getting Started